UCLouvain-CBIO/2024-CytoMDS-code/README.md

 #
 # BiocManager::install("CytoMDS")
 # BiocManager::install("CytoPipelineGUI")
-# BiocManager::install(c("patchwork", "Polychrome"))
+# BiocManager::install(c("patchwork", "Polychrome", "purrr"))
 #
+# BiocManager::install("sva")
 # devtools::install_github("biosurf/cyCombine")
 ```

+IMPORTANT REMARKS:
-IMPORTANT REMARK: Note that the pre-processing part require *CytoPipeline*
+- the pre-processing part requires *CytoPipeline* version >=1.5.1 .
+- the MDS plot part requires *CytoMDS* version >=1.3.2,
-version >=1.5.1 (which is in Bioconductor 3.20, i.e. the development version
+which is in Bioconductor 3.21, i.e. the development version
-at the time of writing).
+at the time of writing.

 ## Generating the CytoPipeline caches for pre-processing